 I first shot Japan Camera Hunter StreetPan 400 just before the Coronavirus pandemic hit.
 I moved across the country and went on a quest to find the best camera stores.
 One of them had this interesting roll of film that I’d heard of in passing, but didn’t think was available in Canada.
 I picked up a roll and immediately fell in love.

 If this is your first time reading about it, here’s a rundown of what this film is all about.

-Japan Camera Hunter StreetPan 400 is a fine-grain, contrasty B&W film with a two-layer emulsion, extended infrared sensitivity, and an archival polyester film base.
-The film, released in 2016, was originally designed for surveillance cameras, and is meant to reveal sharp details through fog and haze.
+Japan Camera Hunter StreetPan 400 is a sharp, medium-grain ISO 400 B&W film with a two-layer emulsion, extended infrared sensitivity, and an archival polyester film base.
+The film, released in 2016, was originally designed for traffic cameras, and is meant to reveal sharp detail through fog and haze.

 I’ve made the mistake of always saving this film for special occasions.
 Which meant during the pandemic, that I didn’t get to shoot it as much as I’d like.
 But after learning how acetate films are not as archival as polyester, I decided to stock up and make this film one of my go-to stocks in my collection.
 When you’re looking for a film that’ll give you moody results, there is no better option available than StreetPan 400.

 Here’s what I’ve learned from shooting this film over the last year.

 Japan Camera Hunter StreetPan 400 is the perfect film choice for street, portrait, and landscape photography at sunrise and sunset.
 The extended IR range on this film allows it resolve fine details through fog, haze, or at sunrise and sunset when other film emulsions struggle to produce dense images in red light.